- Courses conducted around the World -

 "Annual spending on executive coaching in the United States is estimated at $1 billion." -Harvard Business Report

-"Coaching, in personal and business capacities -Some (US) surveys indicate that half of all businesses now employ coaches." -DMNews
+"Coaching, in personal and business capacities -Some (US) surveys indicate that more than half of all businesses now employ

 "Business coaching is a major growth industry.
 At least 10,000 coaches work for businesses today.
 And that figure is expected to exceed 50,000 in the next five years.
 Business coaching is also highly profitable; employers are now willing to pay fees ranging from $1,500 to $15,000 a day." -The Economics of Executive Coaching.
 Harvard Business School Journal.